Best Ways To Teach Children About The Story Of David And Goliath

 Some adaptations may include variations or additions to the original story.
 Engage children in a discussion about these changes and prompt them to consider why the filmmakers may have made those choices.
 This discussion encourages children to think beyond the story and understand the creative decisions made in adapting it for different mediums.

-See alsoย Best Ways To Remember Biblical Characters And Names
+See alsoย Top Ways To Explore The Symbolism Of Biblical Names In Religious Art

 Connecting with Scriptures